zaaydx/TodoList-app/README.md

 # TodoList app using React Native
 <p>
-I learned how to manage state in react native, adding items to state, removing items from state, dealing with user input, TextInput component, KeyboardAvoidingView component...
+I learned about expo, how to manage state in react native, adding items to state, removing items from state, dealing with user input, TextInput component, KeyboardAvoidingView component...
 <p/>
 <img src="./app.png" />